Magnum-Math/Magnum/api_keys/readme.md

 ### appid:

-please enter your wolfram alpha appid as a single line of text without quotes the appid file
+Please enter your Wolfram Alpha AppID as a single line of text (without quotes) in the "appid" file.

 ### openai

-please enter your openai API Keys (currently in Beta) as a single line of text without quotes the openai file
+Please enter your OpenAI API Keys (currently in Beta) as a single line of text (without quotes) the openai file.

+If you don't have either, please have a look at [Magnum Lite](https://magnum.shreenabh.com/benefits/getting-started/) .